 Chemotherapy with stem cell transplant

-Stem cell transplant is a way of replacing blood-forming cells destroyed by chemotherapy.
-Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient or a donor and are frozen and stored.
-After chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
+This treatment is a way of giving high doses of chemotherapy to kill cancer cells and then replacing blood -forming cells destroyed by the cancer treatment.
+Stem cells (immature blood cells) are removed from the bone marrow or blood of the patient or a donor and are frozen and stored.
+After the chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.